backand/angular-yeoman-todos/README.md

         throw new Error('You can only update your own todo.');
 	return {};
   ```
-  Name the action *Validate current user on update*.
+6. Name the action *Validate current user on update*.

+### Modifying the Create Action for Todo Objects
-  In delete requests there is no user input, so you just need to verify that the item you about to delete was created by the current user.
+There is no user input for delete requests, so you only need to verify that the item you about to delete was created by the current user.
+To make the modifications for the Update action, perform the following steps:

-  Click on the *New Action* button, on the *Select Trigger...*, select *Delete - during recored deleted before it is committed*.
-Leave the *Input Parameters* empty and in the *Type* select *Server side javascript code*.
-A text area for javascript code will show.
+1. Click on the *New Action* button
+2. In the *Select Trigger...* dropdown, select *Delete - during recored deleted before it is committed*.
-  In the javascript text area, please enter the following code:
+3. Leave the *Input Parameters* empty
+4. In the *Type* dropdown, select *Server side javascript code*.
+A text area containing a JavaScript function will be displayed.
+5. Enter the following code as the body of the provided JavaScript function:

   ```javascript
     // if the current user has an *Admin* role then he is allowed to delete a todo that was created by other users